 The Indiana horse racing industry currently receives a \$0.65 subsidy from each \$3.00 admission ticket to Indiana riverboat casinos.
 Hoosier Park benefits from this subsidy in a variety of different ways.
 Indiana law requires that this subsidy be spent as follows: 40% for purse expenses; 30% for racetrack operators; 20% for breed development; and 10% for approved advertising costs.
 As the only racetrack in Indiana, Hoosier Park receives all of the subsidy allocated to purse expenses, racetrack operators and advertising costs.
 In 1998, the amount of the racetrack operator subsidy allocated to Hoosier Park was approximately \$6.7 million.
 If the Indiana Horse Racing Commission grants a license for an additional racetrack, our portion of the direct subsidy would be reduced.
 The Indiana legislature has considered reducing or eliminating the subsidy.
-It is likely that additional legislation seeking to reduce or eliminate the subsidy will be brought before the legislature in the future.
+It is likely that additional legislature in the future.
 Any reduction in the subsidy or the approval of additional racetracks could significantly reduce the funding from the subsidy for our operations at Hoosier Park and potentially reduce the number of live racing dates that we could support or cause a complete and permanent shutdown of the facility.